diegomarquez/side-scrolling-shooting-game/README.md

 	- Add a toggle to show and hide a grid
 	- Move objects around by dragging with the mouse
-		- Toggle snap to grid
+		- remove move by key presses from game-objects in favour of snap to grid toogle
 		- Move main viewport by grid size

-Complete TODO in keyboard.js
 Use stylesheets to put the canvas in the top corner in the examples
 	remove the styling from game.js
 Fix Activity display so it appear in the lower corner of the canvas.
 It's not working propery in the editor when scrolling